 Specific policies and procedures have been established for the granting of college credit for prior learning (from non-traditional sources):

-- A student must be enrolled in a degree/certificate-seeking program beyond the official 14th day of enrollment in order to request prior learning (non-traditional) credit.
+- A student must be enrolled in a degree/certificate-seeking program beyond the official 14th day of enrollment in order to request prior learning (non-traditional) credit, with the exception of dual enrollment students seeking CLEP, Advanced Placement, Industry-Based Certification Credit, and College Board Advanced Placement Credit.
 Credits may be requested only for courses that are offered by Delgado.

 - The prior learning (non-traditional) credit granting process must be requested and completed by the midterm of the semester in which it has been requested.